Best Medicare Supplement Plans for 2022

-The top Medicare Supplement plan in 2022 for you depends on your finances, how frequently you access healthcare and how much help you’d like covering out-of-pocket fees.
+The best Medicare Supplement plan in 2022 depends on your finances, how frequently you access healthcare and how much help you’d like to cover out-of-pocket fees.

-Traditionally, the most popular Medicare Supplement insurance plans were Plans C and F because of how broad the coverage was.
+Traditionally, the most popular Medicare Supplement insurance plans were Plans C and F because of the broad coverage.
 But Plans C and F are no longer available for Medicare enrollees whose eligibility began on Jan.
-1, 2020, or later.
+1, 2020.

 1. Best comprehensive coverage: Medigap Plan G

-Medicare Supplement insurance Plan G offers the most comprehensive coverage, but it is also the most expensive Medigap insurance policy for policyholders newer to Medicare.
+Medicare Supplement insurance Plan G offers the most comprehensive coverage but is also the most expensive Medigap insurance policy for policyholders newer to Medicare.

-Plan G offers almost identical health insurance benefits as Plan F, however, it does not pay for your Part B deductible.
-Federal guidelines now prohibit Medigap plans from covering the Part B deductible, which is $233 in 2022.
+Plan G offers almost identical health insurance benefits as Plan F. However, it does not pay for your Part B deductible.
+Federal guidelines now prohibit Medigap plans from covering the Part B deductible of $226 in 2022.

 Here’s the overview of Plan G:

 - Medicare Part A coinsurance and hospital costs up to an additional 365 days after Medicare benefits are used (100 percent)

 - Medicare Part B coinsurance and copayment (100 percent)

 - Part A hospice care coinsurance or copayment (100 percent)